cs50victor/claude_amnesia/README.md

-# claude code context engine with continuous learning
+# memory framework for claude code

-> online reinforcement learning implementation for Claude Code. combines agentic context engineering with continuous learning capabilities.
+> Give me six hours to chop down a tree, and I will spend the first four sharpening the axe

 ## Installation